Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Orientation adjustment strategy for coverage enhancement

 \subsection{Classification of Voronoi-projection intersection cases}

-Consider the Voronoi diagram of a set of sensors $S$.
-Also, let a particular sensor $s \in S$.
-The coverage region of the sensor is bounded between its two sensing range arcs and the span angle or the sector sidelines.
-To ensure each sensor achieves maximum coverage, the coverage area associated with its robust location is calculated for every candidate vertex, and the orientation providing the largest coverage is chosen as the optimal direction.
-The area calculation is performed within the bounds of the sensor’s own Voronoi cell.
-Let the inner and outer arcs of the sensor’s coverage sector be denoted by $s_{in}$ and $s_{out}$, respectively.
-Based on the interactions between the Voronoi edges, sensing arcs, and the sector sidelines, seven distinct geometric configurations arise: \begin{itemize} \item[1] No Voronoi-edge intersection with either arc or the sidelines. \item[2] Voronoi-edge intersection with $s_{out}$ and a sideline. \item[3] Voronoi-edge intersection with $s_{in}$ and a sideline. \item[4] Voronoi-edge intersection with only the sidelines from inside the sense range. \item[5] Voronoi-edge intersection with only the sidelines from outside the sense range. \item[6] Voronoi-edge intersection with both arcs $s_{in} $ and $s_{out}$ as well as the sidelines. \item[7] No intersection with any boundary element. \end{itemize}
+For each sensor $s \in S$, coverage optimization is performed within its Voronoi cell by evaluating the covered area at its robust location for orientations toward all the candidate Voronoi vertices.
+The sensor orientation that yields the average maximum feasible coverage is selected.
+The sensing region is bounded by the inner and outer range arcs, denoted by $s_{in}$ and $s_{out}$, and by the sector sidelines.
+Depending on the intersections among Voronoi edges, sensing arcs, and sector boundaries, seven distinct geometric cases arise. \begin{enumerate} \item No Voronoi-edge intersection with either arc or the sidelines. \item Voronoi-edge intersection with $s_{out}$ and a sideline. \item Voronoi-edge intersection with $s_{in}$ and a sideline. \item Voronoi-edge intersection with only the sidelines from inside the sense range. \item Voronoi-edge intersection with only the sidelines from outside the sense range. \item Voronoi-edge intersection with both arcs $s_{in} $ and $s_{out}$ as well as the sidelines. \item No intersection with any boundary element. \end{enumerate}